PatrickH89/GoogleMapsWebAPI/README.md

      update-database
 ```

 Now you created your own sql db.
-Thus you can run the WebAPI and writing your first address in the db with e.g. [Postman](https://www.postman.com/).
+Thus you can run the WebAPI and writing your first address in the db with e.g. [Postman](https://www.postman.com/) or you click [here](https://github.com/PatrickH89/GoogleMapsWebAPI_Frontend) and use my Frontend.
-Or you Click [here](https://github.com/PatrickH89/GoogleMapsWebAPI_Frontend) to switch to the Frontend project.

 ## Features
-> Here are the urls and the HTML body to CREATE, UPDATE, DELETE and READ addresses with Postman/Browser.
+Here are the urls and the HTML body to CREATE, UPDATE, DELETE and READ addresses with Postman/Browser.

 __GET ALL ADDRESSES:__
 ```yml